- About Us

 The Translational Cancer Research Network ("TCRN"): the translational cancer research centre of South Eastern Sydney and Illawarra NSW as well as the Albury-Wodonga region is a collaborative, interactive cancer research network that is funded by the Cancer Institute of NSW ("CINSW") and based at the Lowy Cancer Research Centre, UNSW Australia.

-Launched in 2011, under founding Director Professor Robyn Ward, the TCRN fund research programs and fosters links between cancer researchers, clinicians and services in New South Wales.
+The TCRN which was launched in 2011, under founding Director Professor Robyn Ward, fund research programs and fosters links between cancer researchers, clinicians and services in New South Wales.

 Led by Director Professor David Goldstein, the TCRN's overarching research strategy is to leverage the synergy of combining multiple disciplines and Institutions to solve the problems that patients with cancer face at all stages of their cancer journey.